TERMS OF SERVICE

 11.1 Dispute Escalation: In the event of a dispute, both parties agree to make reasonable efforts to resolve the issue through direct communication and good-faith negotiations before initiating arbitration.

-11.2 Binding Arbitration: If unresolved, disputes shall be settled by binding arbitration in Wasco County, Oregon, following the rules of the American Arbitration Association.
+11.2 Binding Arbitration: If unresolved after 30 days of good-faith negotiation, disputes shall be settled by binding arbitration in Wasco County, Oregon, following the rules of the American Arbitration Association.
+The arbitration shall be conducted by an arbitrator experienced in information technology services.
+Disputes involving amounts within small claims court jurisdiction may be brought in small claims court as an alternative to arbitration.

 12. Entire Agreement

-These Terms, along with any applicable service agreements, constitute the entire agreement between the Client and the Company regarding the Services and supersede all prior agreements.
+These Terms, along with any applicable Managed Services Agreement, Service Level Agreement, and related service agreements, constitute the entire agreement between the Client and the Company regarding the Services and supersede all prior agreements, understandings, and communications, whether written or oral.
+Any modifications to these Terms must be made in writing and signed by both parties.

 13. Data Breach Response